tomusborne/generatepress/readme.txt

 * Tweak: Improve comment cookie consent display across browsers
 * Tweak: Add is-logo-image class to site logo
 * Tweak: Remove type attribute from scripts and styles
+* Tweak: Add margins to headings in the editor
 * Template change: Removed generate_do_microdata() from sidebar.php and sidebar-left.php
 * Template changes: Added generate_do_template_part() to all templates with a loop